unlock-protocol/unlock/docs/docs/core-protocol/public-lock/README.md

 **Released**: October 2022

-The following are the signifigant changes and a full list of commits including bug fixes can be found [here](https://github.com/unlock-protocol/unlock/issues?q=+label%3A%22publicLock+v12%22+).
+The following are the significant changes and a full list of commits including bug fixes can be found [here](https://github.com/unlock-protocol/unlock/issues?q=+label%3A%22publicLock+v12%22+).

 #### `onGrantKeyHook` and `onKeyExtendHook`